Indonesia Construction Market Size, Share, Trends and Forecast by Sector and Region, 2026-2034

 Competitive Landscape:

-• In June 2025, PT Semen Indonesia Tbk (SMGR), a key building materials and cement producer, boosted its solar power capacity sixfold to 6.5 MWp to support sustainable construction practices.
-The 6.4 MWp solar installation at the Tuban plant generated 1,726 MWh in 2024, cutting approximately 1,450 tonnes of CO₂ emissions and reducing reliance on conventional energy for cement production.
-This initiative aligns with SMGR’s 2030 Sustainability Roadmap.
+• In June 2025, PT Semen Indonesia Tbk (SMGR) increased its solar power capacity sixfold to 6.5 MWp, supporting sustainable construction.
+Its Tuban plant’s 6.4 MWp solar system generated 1.726 MWh in 2024, cutting about 1.450.260 kg of CO₂ and lowering reliance on conventional energy.
+This expansion aligns with SMGR’s 2030 Sustainability Roadmap promoting renewable energy.

 Indonesia Construction Market Report Coverage: